laurensdewaele/laurens.codes/content_draft/blog.md

-# Building the blog
+# Building the blog aka my own static site generator

 ![build icon](./images/build.svg)

-## How
+## Tools

-Of course you can do it easily via wordpress or pre-built themes and stuff like that.
+You can make perfectly fine blogs with WordPress or some other tool.
-In my opinion, if you're a **frontend** developer, you have to make it yourself from scratch.
-And no, you can't use gatsby or any other frontend framework for this.
-Pick the right tools for the job.
+However, imo, if you're a **frontend** developer, you have to make it yourself from scratch.
+And no, not with React or Gatsby.
+Pick the right tool for the job.
 This is a blog.
 I mean, come on 😅.

-Sooo, I wanted my blog to as simple as possible, for me to write the content and deploy.
+I wanted my blog to be as simple as possible, for me to write content and deploy.
-I like to keep things simple, and I was wondering whether it would make sense to write my blogs in markdown instead of html.
+I was wondering whether it would make sense to write my blogs in markdown instead of html.
 I chose markdown, however, looking back, I'm not entirely convinced.

-Pros:
+### Pros

 - I, as a frontend developer, will not have to concern myself with cumbersome html tags 😀.
 - Euh...
-Ah right, I can just write stuff down on any device.
+Ah right, I can easily write stuff down on any device.
 Well, not really.

-Cons:
+### Cons

 - Have to write scripts to convert the .md files to .html.
 - Conversion can do things that I did not intend to.
-I do not know the inner workings of the program that does it.
+I do not know the inner workings of the program (showdown) that does it.
 - I had to learn a syntax I was not 100% familiar with.
 I opened the [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) constantly.
 How much traffic would this repo get? 🤔😃

 Looks like I made the wrong choice.
-Oh well, I have some time, and scripting is fun.
+Oh well, I have time, and scripting is fun.

 ## Design